-Without seeing the culprit, it can be hard to tell the difference between a mouse and cockroach infestation.
+Without seeing the culprit, it can be hard to tell what kind of infestation you’re dealing with.
 If there are any “leave-behinds,” ask tenants to snap a picture.
 They can send it via their tenant portal, and you can give it to a professional.
-Easy, breezy!

 5. Inspect HVAC systems before it gets cold

 HVAC systems tend to be used frequently in cold weather.
 That makes this the perfect time of year to do some routine maintenance.

 - Repair or replace parts that are showing signs of wear

 - Schedule this maintenance in advance — don’t wait for a tenant to call about an issue